ZhuangLab/storm-analysis/doc/source/install.rst

 `appveyor <https://ci.appveyor.com/project/HazenBabcock/storm-analysis>`_.
 Under "Job Name", click on the job with the appropriate PYVERSION, then click on "ARTIFACTS".

+`Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ is one source for Windows wheels for this project's Python dependencies.

 Installing from source
 ----------------------